 Garry is part of rose family and ripens six to 10 times faster at room temperature, so remember to refrigerate if you want your apples to last longer.
 He contains no fat, sodium or cholesterol and is a great source of fibre.
 Garry also loves to produce cider taking 36 apples to create one gallon.

 Gracy is actually a type of berry with a leathery covering and a fleshy inside, similar to blueberries.
-She was discovered by Spanish explorers about 300 years ago and can often be seen wearing red, black, yellow, pink, and purple skins.
+She was discovered 300 years ago by Spanish explorers.
+You can often see her wearing red, black, yellow, pink, and purple skins.
 She contains powerful antioxidants known as poly-phenols, which can work to slow or prevent many types of cancer.